How to Sew the Vintage Nine-Patch Quilt Block

 - 2 Fat Quarters (1 light/1 dark)

-Equal Nine Patch Blocks
+Equal Nine-Patch Quilt Blocks

-Unequal Nine Patch Blocks
+Unequal Nine-Patch Quilt Blocks

-Best Pre-Cuts to Use for the Nine Patch Block
+Best Pre-Cuts to Use for the Nine-Patch Block

 If you love using pre-cuts, the Nine Patch Block might be just the block to make.
 Obviously, it is easy to make with fat quarters as outlined above.
+Actually, all of the standard fabric pre-cuts are easy to use when making Nine Patch blocks.

 Fat Quarters: Cut into any size strip using the math and directions above.

 Jelly rolls: Perfect for a 6-inch finished Nine Patch Block.
-Check out our Jelly Roll Nine Patch Quilt for a little inspiration.

-Charm Squares/Layer Cakes/Mini-Charms: And, of course, you can always make a Nine Patch Block by simply sewing squares of fabric together which makes it perfect for Charm packs, Layer Cakes, Mini-Charm packs.
-See our Savannah Charms Quilt blog post for an example of a quilt made with charm packs.
+Charm Squares/Layer Cakes/Mini-Charms: And, of course, you can always make a Nine Patch Block by simply sewing squares of fabric together which makes it the perfect choice for Charm packs, Layer Cakes, and Mini-Charm packs.